A Photo Essay: Sugaring the 1940s

 In the spring of 1940, Marion Post Wolcott came to Woodstock under the auspices of the Farm Security Administration.
 Her goal was to document the impact of the Great Depression on rural communities.

-One of the farms that she visited was Maple Valley Farm on the North Bridgewater Road.
+One of the farms she visited was Maple Valley Farm in North Bridgewater.

-After hanging a bucket on the spile's hook, Frank slides a cover on the bucket to help keep rain and bits of debris out of the sap.
+Next he hung a bucket on the spile's hook, and then finally slid a cover over the bucket to help keep out the rain and bits of debris.

 The snow was very deep in the spring of 1940 when these photos were taken.
 You can see that the pant legs of Irving Shurtleff (the young boy) were wet from trodding through the deep snow.

-Collecting sap is hard work, so the gathering team takes turns between driving the horses and collecting sap.
+Collecting sap was hard work, so the gathering team took turns between driving the horses and collecting sap.

 Julia Fletcher, pictured here, was a neighbor who lived next door to Frank Shurtleff in the house now known as “Apple Acres.”
 Notice her high waders!

-Time for Julia to take over driving and let the men try to climb through the snow.
+Julia then took over driving for awhile and let the others have the fun of climbing through the snow.

-With the gathering tank full, it's time to head back to the sugar house.
+When the gathering tank was finally filled, it was time to head back to the sugar house.

-As the sap boils, it is condensed into maple syrup or maple sugar.
-Because of this evaporation process, the sugar house is shrouded in steam.
+As the sap boiled, the water in the sap evaporated, and the sap was condensed into either maple syrup or maple sugar.
+Because of this evaporation process, the sugar house was shrouded in steam.

 Sugaring was hard work, but it provided many Vermont families with an early spring crop that they could either sell or use themselves as a sweetener.